tsonntag/oscar/REMARKS.md

 ### General

-I know that my (at least written) English is a mess.
+I know that my English is a mess.

 ### Test fixture 1